 Furthermore, the Region may prepare a versatile mechanism, tailored for its particular size and needs, for the substantial involvement of the private sector in the full cycle of project execution and risk sharing.
 This can be better carried out by flexible PPPs, or by the establishment of targeted ICT Vouchers for selected households or SMEs.

-Regarding other specific RIS3 Strategy ICT-related requirements:
+Although the RIS 3 priorities regarding ICT have been recognized the follow up measures are still lacking.
+Specifically:

 There is currently no detailed regional ICT strategy per sector.
 In many cases, there may be a balanced allocation, in order to achieve better economies of scale.